US immunologist warns of ‘darkest winter’ if virus rebounds

 As part of his whistleblower complaint, Bright is seeking to be reinstated in his old job.
 HHS, his employer, says it strongly disagrees with his allegations and that it reassigned him to a high-profile position helping to lead the development of new coronavirus tests at the National Institutes of Health.

-BARDA, the agency Bright worked at for 10 years, was created to help the government respond to bioterrorism, infectious diseases, and radiological attacks.
+BARDA, the agency Bright worked at for 10 years, was created to help the government respond to bioterrorism, infectious diseases and radiological attacks.
 It focuses on developing and procuring counter-measures such as vaccines and treatments.
 Prior to his reassignment Bright had received an “outstanding” performance review.

-He says friction with HHS leaders escalated after he opposed widespread use of hydroxycholoroquine, a malaria drug that Trump touted without proof as a “game-changer” for treating COVID-19 patients.
+He says friction with HHS leaders escalated after he opposed widespread use of hydroxychloroquine, a malaria drug that Trump touted without proof as a “game-changer” for treating COVID-19 patients.
 Subsequent studies have indicated the drug may do more harm than good.
 Bright was summarily removed in late April.

 One aspect of Bright’s complaint is expected to get backing at Thursday’s hearing from an executive of a Texas company that manufactures N95 respirator masks.
 Michael Bowen, executive vice president of Prestige Ameritech, emailed with Bright repeatedly starting in late January.
 Bowen offered to crank up production lines that were sitting idle, while warning that the world supply of masks was being snapped up by other countries.
 Bright said in his complaint that it took five weeks to move the federal bureaucracy.